junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 River/Amy: "okay, why did you lie?"
 "Never let him see the damage.
 And never, ever, let him see you age.
 He doesn't like endings."

 Amy: "Husband, run!"
 River: "Husband, shut up!"
 Dean: (swallow) others: (amused, glimpse at Dean/Cas) Dean: (blush)

+Reuse River's confession lines when she doesn't recognize 12th Doctor in 《The Husbands of River Song》, loving Doctor is like loving stars themselves, doesn't expect sunset to admire you back (Dean's the same with Cas)

 ## Act 4